Kim Jong Nam: More N. Koreans being sought; break-in attempt at morgue

 Uncooperative

-In addition to the embassy worker and airline employee, Malaysian authorities are looking for five North Korean suspects -- four of whom they "strongly believe" are back in Pyongyang.
+In addition to the embassy worker and airline employee, Malaysian authorities are looking for four North Korean suspects, who they "strongly believe" are back in Pyongyang.

-The fifth suspect, named as 30-year-old Ri Ji U, is still thought to be in Malaysia, police said.
+Police say they are seeking another North Korean -- named as 30-year-old Ri Ji U -- to assist them with the investigation.
+Ri is still thought to be in Malaysia.

 Bakar said that North Korean authorities had not complied with requests to hand over the suspects in Pyongyang, or offered assistance to help the Malaysians interview Hyon Kwang Song and Kim Uk Il.

-Note: CORRECTION: This story has been updated to accurately reflect the number of suspects Malaysian officials are searching for in connection to their investigation.